Texas Divorce Pleadings

 Original Petition for Divorce

-The Original Petition for Divorce includes the request for the divorce, and any other requests for orders from the Court regarding the children, if there are any, and property requests including the division of the property acquired during the marriage.
+The Original Petition for Divorce includes the requests for the divorce.
+All of the issues in the divorce are included with any other requests for orders from the Court regarding the children, if there are any, and property requests including the division of the property acquired during the marriage.

 Answer and Original Counterpetition for Divorce

 Issues that the parties might face during the divorce can require temporary orders.
-These are temporary because they will not last after the divorce is finished.
+These orders are temporary because they will not last after the divorce is finished.
 These temporary orders can be requested in the Original Petition for Divorce, the Original Counterpetition for Divorce or a separate pleading such as a Motion for Temporary Orders.
+And, temporary orders can be agreed between the spouses or they can be by court order.
+Temporary orders can include areas of concern in divorce including who lives in the house, child support, who pays what bill, possession schedules (custom or Standard Possession) and other divorce issues.

 Rule 11 Agreement

-And, any issues that the parties resolve, or the lawyers reach an agreement about can be written down informally without court intervention and filed with the court as permitted by Rule 11 of the Texas Rules of Civil Procedure.
-We call that a Rule 11 Agreement, the agreement parties and/or their respective lawyers sign it and it is filed with the court to evidence the agreement.
+And, any issues that the parties resolve, or the lawyers reach an agreement about can be written down formally or informally without court intervention and filed with the court as permitted by Rule 11 of the Texas Rules of Civil Procedure.
+Divorce and family law attorneys call that a Rule 11 Agreement, the agreement parties and/or their respective lawyers sign it and it is filed with the court to evidence the agreement in the divorce.

 These are just a few of the pleadings that can be filed in the first stage of a Texas divorce and is for information purpose only.
 As always, consult an experienced lawyer regarding your divorce and questions.